dariowouters/ts-fmod-plugin/README.md

     │
     └───ts-fmod-plugin # copy from release
-            master.bank # copy from specific game folder in release selected.bank.txt # copy from release | edit text in file with sound mod filename you want sound_levels.txt # copy from release | edit the sound levels to your liking the_sound_mod_you_want_to_use.bank # example of sound mod
+            master.bank # copy from specific game folder in release selected.bank.txt # copy from release | edit text in file with sound mod filename(s) you want sound_levels.txt # copy from release | edit the sound levels to your liking the_sound_mod_you_want_to_use.bank # example of sound mod
             the_sound_mod_you_want_to_use.bank.guids # example of sound mod